 7. Go to a cool beach club

-With a beautiful setting right on the beach, Marina beach club is a place where some high class people in Valencia fancy go for a lunch on Sunday.
+With a beautiful setting right on the beach, Marina beach club is a place where some high class people in Valencia fancy going for a lunch on Sunday.

-This club do offer Japanese Mediterranean fusion food.
-If this kind of food is not for you, you can just enjoy a poolside bar that looks fun right on the beach.
+This club offers Japanese Mediterranean fusion food.
+If this kind of food is not for you, you can just enjoy a poolside bar that looks like fun, right on the beach.